Obama Makes A Last-Ditch Effort For His Signature Health Care Law

 Senate Republicans have already taken the first step toward repealing Obamacare.
 On Tuesday, they introduced a budget resolution that would ultimately allow Republicans to unravel large parts of the Affordable Care Act with a simple majority vote.

-Democrats still hope to defend the law, which has extended health insurance coverage to some 20 million Americans.
+Democrats still hope to defend the law, which has extended health insurance to some 20 million Americans.
 Repealing the law would very likely strip protection from many of those people.
 So far, Republicans have not reached agreement on how to replace Obamacare.
 And the outgoing administration mocks the idea of repeal now and replace later.

 "That ultimately is nothing more than just bait and switch," said White House spokesman Josh Earnest.